h2non/thread.js/README.md

 **thread.js** is lightweight library that **simplifies JavaScript parallel computing in browser** environments through a featured, elegant and beautiful [programmatic API](#api)

-It allows you to run tasks in a non-blocking real thread, including support for provisining the isolated thread scope in a simple way and allowing you to bind any type of value, including any serializable type, functions and remote scripts.
+It allows you to run tasks in a non-blocking real thread, including support for provisioning the isolated thread scope in a simple way and allowing you to bind any type of value, including any serializable type, functions and remote scripts.
-It also provides built-in support for creating pool of threads and distributing the task load across different threads transparently
+It also provides built-in support for creating pool of threads to distribute the tasks load across multiple threads transparently

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack.